igoekce/IMDb-dataset-analysis-using-PySpark/README.md

   * episodeNumber (integer) – episode number of the tconst in the TV series

   #### `title_ratings` :
-  Contains IMDb rating and vote details for all titles(tconst)
+  Contains IMDb rating and vote details for all titles(tconst).
+Total records `8,09,771`

   * tconst (string)
   * averageRating – weighted average of all the individual user ratings
   * numVotes - number of votes the title has received

   #### `title_principals` :
-   Contains the  cast for titles
+   Contains the  cast for titles.
+Total records `2,72,49,014`

    * tconst (string) - alphanumeric unique identifier of the title
    * ordering (integer) - ordering of title
    * nconst (string) - alphanumeric unique identifier of the name/person

   #### `name_basics` :
-   Contains the following information for names
+   Contains the following information for names.
+Total records `84,57,510`

    * nconst (string) - alphanumeric unique identifier of the name/person
    * primaryName (string)– name by which the person is most often credited